NOTICE OF PRIVACY PRACTICES

 Research: In limited circumstances, the Medical Practices may use and disclose your medical information for research purposes.
 In all cases where the Medical Practices are not required to obtain your authorization, your privacy will be protected by confidentiality requirements applied by representations of the researchers that limit their use and disclosure of your information.

 Other Uses and Disclosures: The Medical Practices are permitted and/or required by law to make certain other uses and disclosures of your medical information without your consent or authorization for the following:

 - Any purpose required by law (Federal, state, or local laws sometimes require us to disclose patients’ medical information.
-For instance, we are required to disclose patient medical information to the U.S. Department of Health and Human Services so that it can investigate complaints or determine our compliance with HIPAA.
 We also are required to give information to Workers’ Compensation Programs for work-related injuries;

 - Public health activities such as required reporting of immunizations, disease, injury, birth and death, in connection with public health investigations;

 - If the Medical Practices suspect child abuse or neglect; if Medical Practices believe you to be the victim of abuse, neglect or domestic violence;

 - For public safety purposes in limited circumstances.
 We may disclose medical information to law enforcement officers in response to a search warrant or a grand jury subpoena.

 - To law enforcement officers and others to prevent a serious threat of health or safety.